Edward-Regalado/java-fundamentals/basiclibrary/README.md

 ## Overview

 - This lab is dedicated to creating, interacting with and manipulating arrays in Java.
-Arrays in Java have a fixed size.
-Arrays are created with a certain size and they never shrink or grow.
-Java arrays are typed.
+- Arrays in Java have a fixed size.
+Arrays are created with a certain size, and they never shrink or grow.
+- Java arrays are typed.
 You can have an array of integers, or an array of strings, but not an array mixed with integers and strings.

 ## Feature Tasks